labs-alone/.github/profile/README.md

 - Semantic storage powered by PostgreSQL and pgvector
 - Extensible manager system for customizable conversational behaviors

-Explore Zen in its [repository](https://github.com/labs-alone/vae).
+Explore Vae in its [repository](https://github.com/labs-alone/vae).

 ### [Toolkit - LLM Function Calling Framework](https://github.com/labs-alone/alone-main)
 Toolkit is a Go AND Rust package that simplifies building and managing LLM function calling tools.
 It provides a clean interface for implementing AI-compatible functions and organizing them into toolkits.